feldera/feldera/docs/docs/demos/secops.md

 # Developer Security Operations

 This demo walks through a developer security operations (DevSecOps) scenario.
-This scenario uses DBSP to analyze streams of data about software as it is transformed from source code to binary artifacts through CI build pipelines and deployed using Kubernetes.
+This scenario uses Feldera to analyze streams of data about software as it is transformed from source code to binary artifacts through CI build pipelines and deployed using Kubernetes.